 Using a fundraising freelancer is a very good way for even the smallest charity to access specialist expertise, or bring in additional capacity, quickly and at low cost.
 However, fundraisers are in huge demand and sourcing them via agencies can be very expensive.
 This volunteer run initiative from Charity Excellence gives you access to a pool of freelancers, with detailed information on each, in a standard format that lets you compare and find the best person for your charity quickly and easily - and it's completely free.

-Use the Charity Excellence online toolkit to health check your fundraising effectiveness in 30 mins, to find ways to secure more income, and access the 50 funder lists and COVID funder database by Registering Now; everything is free.
+Use the Charity Excellence online toolkit to health check your fundraising effectiveness in 30 mins, to find ways to secure more income.

 · Freelancers are usually available to start at short notice and, as they work for multiple organisations, they're well used to getting up-to-speed quickly too.